Noahnc/vscode-terraform-toolbox/README.md

 If you don't want to use any spacelift features, you can simply not install the spacectl, this will disable all spacelift features of the extension.

+## Supported platforms

+The extension supports all three major OS platforms:

+- Windows (x64/x86/arm64)
+- MacOS (x64/arm64)
+- Linux (x64/x86/arm64) (not tested)

+MacOS and Windows are regularly used and tested.
+Linux is not tested, but should work.

 ## Features

 ### Terraform version manager

 This extension adds a terraform version manager, that allows you to install and switch between any terraform version available on the hashicorp/terraform Github releases page (including betas, alphas and rc).
-The extension downloads the source code of the selected terraform version and builds it locally.
+The extension downloads the selected version from `https://releases.hashicorp.com/terraform`.
 The active binary is stored in the following folder: `%USERPROFILE%\.terraform-toolbox/active` (Windows) or `$HOME/.terraform-toolbox/active` (Mac).
 Not active but installed versions are stored in `$HOME/.terraform-toolbox/terraform` (Mac) or `%USERPROFILE%\.terraform-toolbox\terraform` (Windows).

 - Command [`tftoolbox.setTerraformVersion`]: Select and install a specific terraform version.
   ![terraform-version](Images/examples/terraform_version.gif)